[ read more ]

-To nurture GYPS pupils to express themselves confidently through Art and Music.
+GYPS pupils are able to express themselves confidently through Art and Music

-The programme ‘LIVE YOUR PASSION’ aims to develop performing arts as the school’s niche area.
+The programme ‘LIVE YOUR PASSION’ aims to develop performing arts as the school’s niche.
 This is done through infusion in the school curriculum and after-school programmes.

-‘Live Your Passion’ Programme for 2017 comprises 3 core components namely: the broad-based Music Curriculum, the complementary performing arts Co-curricular Activities that further develop interests, and the more specialised ‘A Sharp’ Programme (Talent Development in Music).
+‘Live Your Passion’ Programme for 2020 comprises 3 core components namely: the broad-based Music Curriculum, the complementary performing arts Co-curricular Activities that further develop interests, and the more specialised ‘A# (Sharp)’ Programme (Talent Development in Music)

 The programme caters to the whole pupil population as it is designed for two groups of pupils:

-The school’s classroom Music curriculum for all levels is delivered in 3 modules namely: (1) Theory & Composing, (2) Singing and (3) Musical Instrument & Cultural Dance Experience.
-Music literacy in terms of conventional notation and reading takes centre stage as it is the cornerstone of a sound Music programme.
-Pupils will then be shown how theoretical knowledge may be applied in the choreography of dances as well as in the areas of instrumental Music and interpretation.
+The school’s Classroom Music curriculum for all levels is delivered in 4 modules namely: (1) Singing (2) Theory and Composing (3) Listening and Responding to Music – Cultural Appreciation and (4) Ensemble Playing.
+Music literacy is developed through reading and performance based conventional and non-conventional notation leading to self-expression and creativity.
+Pupils will then be shown how theoretical knowledge may be applied in the choreography of dances as well as in the areas of instrumental music and interpretation.

 The school aims to enhance the Instrumental Experience of pupils through the Co-curricular Programme.
-Besides putting in place the processes to achieve GYPS long-term goals, the school is working towards helping members of the various instrumental groups to obtain the necessary qualifications to improve their understanding of Music as well as to gain admission to secondary schools which offer the Music Elective Programme (MEP) or the School of the Arts.
+Besides putting in place the processes to achieve GYPS long-term goals of developing confident and passionate individuals, the school is working towards helping members of the various instrumental groups to obtain the necessary qualifications to better their understanding of Music as well as to gain admission to secondary schools offering the Art/Music Elective Programme (AEP/MEP) or the School of the Arts.
 Performing Arts CCAs offered are as follows: